-Such was the case in Connecticut on March 24, when a 16-year-old girl from New Canaan was using her cell phone while she was driving and fatally struck a jogger with her Toyota SUV.
+Such was the case in Connecticut on March 24, when a 16-year-old distracted driver from New Canaan fatally struck a jogger with her Toyota SUV.
 The man was breathing when paramedics reached him, but he died after being transported to nearby Norwalk Hospital.

 The victim, 44-year-old Kenneth Dorsey, was a fitness enthusiast who was running on the shoulder of a busy road with his back to traffic that morning.
 The girl was reportedly using her cell phone at the time and drifted into the shoulder lane, striking Dorsey in the back.

 The girl, who turned herself in to authorities on May 12 after learning that there was a warrant out for her arrest on charges of negligent homicide with a motor vehicle, is expected to receive jail time as a result of the death.